-The Time Delay sub-menus allow programming time for the:
+The Time Delay submenus allow programming time for the:

+Engine Start

-Engine Start Power Source 1 to Source 2 Power Source 2 to Source 1 Engine Cooldown Programmed Transition Elevator Pre-Transfer Genset to Genset Engine Controls
+Power Source 1 to Source 2

+Power Source 2 to Source 1

+Engine Cooldown

+Programmed Transition

+Elevator Pre-Transfer

+Genset to Genset Engine Controls

-Refer to Figure 4-12 for Time Delay sub-menus.
+Refer to Figure 5-15 or 5-16 for Time Delay submenus.

-Test sub-menus allow programming the front panel test switch to test the source with or without a load.
-If the configuration is genset to genset, Source 1 or 2 is selectable.
-See Figure 4-14.
+Test submenus allow programming the front panel test switch to test the source with or without a load.
+See Figure 5-17.

-Exerciser sub-menus allows programming an exercise routines for Power Source 2 and are available only on utility-to-genset controls.
-Only two exercises can be setup using the Digital Display.
-See Figure 4-15 or 4-17 for Exercise sub-menus.
+Exerciser submenus allows programming an exercise routine for Power Source 2 and are available only on utility-to-genset controls.
+The number of exercise programs that can be set is dependent upon the software version installed and the type of control.
+See Figures 5-18, 5-19, 5-21, or 5-23 for Exercise submenus.
 Exercise submenus also allow for adding and deleting exercise exceptions.
-See Figure 4-19 for Exercise Exceptions submenus.
+See Figure 5-20, 5-22, or 5-24 for Exercise Exceptions submenus.
 Up to 8 routines and exceptions can be programmed using the PC service tool.

-NOTE: Exercise Exceptions sub-menus were not available on early versions of software.
+NOTE: Exercise Exceptions submenus were not available on early versions of software.